datmt/spring-boot-demo-english/demo-template-thymeleaf/README.md

 # spring-boot-demo-template-thymeleaf

-> 本 demo 主要演示了 Spring Boot 项目如何集成 thymeleaf 模板引擎
+> This demo demonstrates how the Spring Boot project integrates with the thymeleaf template engine

 ## pom.xml